grafana/loki/docs/sources/operations/zone-ingesters.md

 These instructions assume you are using the zone aware ingester jsonnet deployment code from this repo, see [here](https://github.com/grafana/loki/blob/main/production/ksonnet/loki/multi-zone.libsonnet). **If you are not using jsonnet see the relevant annotations in some steps that describe how to perform that step manually.**

 1. Configure the zone for the existing ingester StatefulSet as `zone-default` by setting `multi_zone_default_ingester_zone: true`, this allows us to later filter out that zone from the write path.
-1. Configure ingester-pdb with maxUnavailable=0 and deploy 3x zone-aware StatefulSets with 0 replicas by setting
+1. Configure ingester-pdb with `maxUnavailable` as 0 and deploy 3x zone-aware StatefulSets with 0 replicas by setting

     ```jsonnet
     _config+:: {